 The Securities and Exchange Commission (the "SEC") allows us to "incorporate by reference" the information we file with it, which means we can disclose important information to you by referring you to those documents.
-Copies of the documents incorporated herein by reference may be obtained upon written or oral request without charge from the Vice-President & Head, Investor Relations, Royal Bank of Canada at 200 Bay Street, North Tower, Toronto, Ontario, Canada M5J 2W7 (telephone: (416) 955-7803).
+Copies of the documents incorporated herein by reference may be obtained upon written or oral request without charge from the Director, Investor Relations, Royal Bank of Canada at 200 Bay Street, 4th Floor, North Tower, Toronto, Ontario, Canada M5J 2W7 (telephone: (416) 955-7808).
 The documents incorporated by reference are available over the Internet at www.sec.gov.

-We incorporate by reference our Annual Report on Form 40-F for the fiscal year ended October 31, 2009.
-In addition, we will incorporate by reference into this prospectus all documents that we file under Section 13(a), 13(c), 14 or 15(d) of the Exchange Act and, to the extent, if any, we designate therein, reports on Form 6-K we furnish to the SEC after the date of this prospectus and prior to the termination of any offering contemplated in this prospectus.
+We incorporate by reference our Annual Report on Form 40-F for the fiscal year ended October 31, 2012 (the "2012 Annual Report") and our reports on Form 6-K dated January 7, 2013, February 28, 2013 and May 30, 2013.
+In addition, we will incorporate by reference into this prospectus all documents that we file under Section 13(a), 13(c), 14 or 15(d) of the United States Securities Exchange Act of 1934, as amended (the "Exchange Act") and, to the extent, if any, we designate therein, reports on Form 6-K we furnish to the SEC after the date of this prospectus and prior to the termination of any offering contemplated in this prospectus.